sapcc/go-makefile-maker/README.md

 This user account is intended for use with all payloads that do not require a root user.

 - `entrypoint` allows overwriting the final entrypoint.
+- `extraDirectives` appends additional directives near the end of the Dockerfile.
 - `extraIgnores` appends entries in `.dockerignore` to the default ones.
 - `extraPackages` installs extra Alpine packages in the final Docker layer. `ca-certificates` is always installed.
 - `runAsRoot` skips the privilege drop in the Dockerfile, i.e. the `USER appuser:appgroup` command is not added.